Toggle: English / Spanish

 - Change to invasive molar disease or choriocarcinoma

 - Molar pregnancy that continues or comes back

-Complications related to the surgery to remove a molar pregnancy include:
+Complications from surgery to remove a molar pregnancy include:

 - Side effects of anesthesia